lqc/thinkcspy/source/preface3-rle.rst

   the instances from within the class.
 So we've moved closer in philosophy to C# / Java.

-* Our next intended move is to introduce more algorithms into the course.
+* We're moving towards introducing more algorithms earlier into the course.
 Python is an efficient teaching language --- we can make fast progress.
 But the gains we make there we'd like to invest not in doing "more Python features", but in doing deeper problem solving, and more complex algorithms with the basics.
-This will likely be separated from the main text, perhaps in an addendum or appendix.
+Some of these changes have started to find their way in this version, and I'm sure we'll see more in future.

+* We're interested in issues around teaching and learning.
+Some research indicates that "intellectual playfulness" is important.
+The study referenced in the Odds-and-ends workbook at the end just didn't seem to have anywhere sensible to go in the book, yet I wanted it included.
+It is quite likely that we'll allow more issues like this to creep into the book, to try to make it more than just about programming in Python.

 Some markup in the document
 ---------------------------

 When I began the changes, I tried to keep "my modifications" separate from the original, and delimited with some easy-to-see markers.
+I had the notion that I'd be able to restrain myself from fiddling and changing things too widely.
 However, things soon got blurred.

 I occasionally still use the markers, but mostly for emphasis that this is